Good academic and disciplinary standing, 2.5 GPA, previous coursework in engineering, economics, environmental science or studies, or related fields

 The US Department of State provides safety and security information for every country of the world to help you assess for yourself the risks of travel.
 Each country information page contains a Travel Advisory, Alerts, and other important details specific to that country that could affect you.

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

 Participants will make their own travel arrangements to Iceland, taking advantage of any frequent-flyer options and/or internet specials available to them.
-The cost of travel is not included in the program fee.
 Information about airport pick up will be given at orientation.
 Students should book airfare to correspond with the arrival and departure dates given by SIT.

 The town of Ísafjörður has a bus system and given the size of the town it is navigable on foot.
 For excursions out of the area, transportation will be provided for students.
 Bike rentals are also available.

 This program is open it UI students who fulfill the following requirements:

 Good academic and disciplinary standing - It is the policy of the UI Study Abroad office that all students who study abroad must be in both good academic standing and good disciplinary standing at the time of their application.
 Students who, even after being accepted into a program, are put on either academic and/or disciplinary probation for any period of time overlapping with the study abroad program dates are ineligible to study abroad.
 In these cases, students must forfeit their acceptance and will not be allowed to study abroad.
 Any student who must forfeit their acceptance and/or attendance on a study abroad program due to a probationary status is wholly responsible for any and all financial expenses incurred.